ig-or/QWTWPlot.jl/README.md

  ![](docs/img/map-example.png "marker examples")

- * Now its possible to create 3D lines and surfaces.
+ * Now its possible to create 3D lines and surfaces (because of MathGL).
 There are a few details about how to do this in the example.    https://github.com/ig-or/QWTWPlot.jl/blob/master/src/qwexample.jl

  Markers not supported here (yet?).
  ![](docs/img/3d.png "3d examples")